lihaoyi/scala.rx/readme.md

 Using Scala.Rx
 ==============

 Basic Usage
 -----------

 Combinators
 -----------

 Graph Inspection
 ----------------

 Logging and Debugging
 ---------------------

 Execution Model
 ===============

 Concurrency
 -----------

 Garbage Collection
 ------------------

 Internals
 ---------

 Related Work
 ============

-- [Basic Usage](https://github.com/lihaoyi/scala.rx/wiki/Basic-Usage): how to use Scala.Rx to construct *dataflow graphs*, whose values will automatically be kept in sync.
-- [Combinators](https://github.com/lihaoyi/scala.rx/wiki/Combinators): useful ways of transforming `Rx`s to modify their values, combine them, turn them asynchronous, delay them, etc.
-- [How it Works](https://github.com/lihaoyi/scala.rx/wiki/How-it-Works): The nitty-gritty of how Scala.Rx is implemented under the hood
-- [Design Considerations](https://github.com/lihaoyi/scala.rx/wiki/Design-Considerations): If you want to find out more about the thought process and considerations that went into Scala.Rx
-- [Related Work](https://github.com/lihaoyi/scala.rx/wiki/Related-Work): Read about other work in the field of Functional Reactive Programming that inspired Scala.Rx

 Feel free to fork the repository and try it out, or browse the [online ScalaDoc](http://lihaoyi.github.io/scala.rx/#package).
 Contributions are welcome!